FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/slow-migration.md

 * This approach takes longer to complete, leaving you running multiple systems for a longer period of time.
 * You'll have downtime for each user segment, which requires additional off hours work or coordination.

-## How does a slow migration work?
+## How does a slow migration of auth data work?

 At a high level, a slow migration happens in four phases.
 Each user proceeds through the phases independently of any other.
 Here's how the data flows before any changes are made: